wastelander47/629IoT/Project/README.md

 In this project flask is used to upload the result getting from DHT11 and upload it to the website.

 ## Implementation
 First of all I connected the DHT11 sensor with my Raspberry Pi.
 Then I implemented a method called get_dht_data() to get hte temperature and humidity from the sensor.
+This method can not only get the Celsius temperature and humidity, but also calculate the Fahrenheit temperature.
+The method returns the Celsius temperature, the Fahrenheit temperature_f, and the humidity.

 After that I built a string to save the temperature and humidity and implemented the flask part to upload the string to the local host 127.0.0.1:5000.
 The screenshot of the webpage and the backend are shown as below.
 ```linux